 - 1 large onion, halved and sliced

-- Grill steak, covered, over medium heat or broil 4 in. from heat 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
-Let stand for 5 minutes before slicing.
+- Sprinkle steak with the remaining cumin and salt.
+Grill, covered, over medium heat or broil 4 in. from heat until meat reaches desired doneness (for medium-rare, a thermometer should read 135°), 6-8 minutes.
+Let stand 5 minutes.

-- Meanwhile, in a small skillet, saute onion in oil until crisp-tender.
-Slice steak into thin strips across the grain; place on tortillas.
-Top with onion and the reserved tomato relish.
-Serve with black beans and guacamole.
-Yield: 6 servings.
+- Meanwhile, in a skillet, heat oil over medium-high heat; saute onion until crisp-tender.
+Slice steak thinly across the grain; serve in tortillas with onion and salsa.
+If desired, serve with avocado and lime wedges.

 I had to modify this to suit ingredients I had on hand.
 To save money I used thin-cut round steak--will not do that again!
 I substituted green bell pepper for the jalapeno, had to omit the cilantro.
 It was good, but it would have been better if I had followed the recipe more closely.
 Will try again.

 LOVE THESE!
 I used two jalapenos for extra heat and it made these really spicy and good.